How to Perform Backups and Restorations in SQL Management Studio

 How to Restore a Database in SQL Management Studio

-Restoring a database is just as important as backing it up.
-Here’s how to restore a database in SSMS:
+Restoring a database is just as straightforward as creating a backup.
+Here’s how to do it:

-- In the Object Explorer, right-click on the Databases node.
+- In the Object Explorer, expand the server node.

-- In the Restore Database window, select the source of the backup:
+- In the Restore Database window, choose the source of the backup:

-- Database: Restore from an existing database backup.
+- Database: If the backup is from an existing database.

-- If you choose Device, click the ... button to browse and select the backup file.
+- If you selected Device, click the ... button to browse for the backup file.

-- In the Restore Plan section, select the backup sets to restore.
-SSMS will automatically detect the available backups.
+- Under the Restore Plan, select the backup sets you want to restore.

-- Overwrite the existing database: Check this option if you’re restoring over an existing database.
+- Overwrite the existing database: Check this if you’re restoring over an existing database.

-- RESTORE WITH RECOVERY: Makes the database operational after the restore.
+- RESTORE WITH RECOVERY: Finalizes the restore process and makes the database operational.

 - RESTORE WITH NORECOVERY: Leaves the database in a restoring state for additional backups.